avixd/avixd/index.md

 🏄‍♂️ He provides [consulting services](https://www.fiverr.com/avinashdudani/create-power-bi-dashboards-or-custom-excel-spreadsheets) to clients and believes in adding value in our community.

-💬 In his free time, provides solutions on the [Microsoft Fabric Community](https://community.powerbi.com/t5/user/viewprofilepage/user-id/491338). and is a Solution Specialist as a bi-product..
+💬 In his free time, provides solutions on the [Microsoft Fabric Community](https://community.powerbi.com/t5/user/viewprofilepage/user-id/491338). and is a Solution Specialist as a bi-product.

 # Projects
 *[Adventure Works Sales Analysis using Power BI](./another-page.html).
+\
 *[Multiple Linear Regression using Python](./another-page1.html).

 # Work Experience